ParthYuki/Churn_Modeling/README.md

 • **Accuracy**: Approximately 0.84
 • **Precision, Recall, F1-Score**: Detailed metrics available in the classification report.
 ## Files in This Repository
-• **dataset.csv**: The dataset used for training and evaluating the model.
+• **Churn_Modelling.csv**: The dataset used for training and evaluating the model.
-• **Churn_Modeling.ipynb**: Jupyter Notebook containing the code for data processing, model training, and evaluation.
+• **Churn_modeling.ipynb**: Jupyter Notebook containing the code for data processing, model training, and evaluation.